mrazomej/phd/src/chapter_03/section_05_distribution_moments.md

 \label{eq:ch3_eq08}
 $$
-Summing over all possible values for $m$ and $p$ in Eq. $\ref{eq:ch3_eq06}$ results in an ODE for any moment of the distribution of the form (See Chapter 5 for full derivation)
+Summing over all possible values for $m$ and $p$ in Eq. $\ref{eq:ch3_eq06}$ results in an ODE for any moment of the distribution of the form (see Chapter 5 for full derivation)
 $$
 \begin{split}